ethereum/consensus-specs/specs/_features/focil/validator.md

 #### Constructing the new `InclusionSummaryAggregate` field in  `BeaconBlockBody`

-Proposer has to include a valid `inclusion_summary_aggregate` into the block body.
+Proposer has to include a valid `inclusion_summary_aggregates` into the block body.
 The proposer will have to
-* Proposer uses perviously constructed `InclusionSummaryAggregate` and include it in the beacon block body.
+* Proposer uses perviously constructed `InclusionSummaryAggregates` and include it in the beacon block body.

 ## New inclusion list committee duty